Wilton Manors, Florida: Government

 Since the early 2000s Wilton Manors has voted overwhelmingly Democratic, higher than the state and county average.
 This is largely due to the city's large LGBT population and minority residents.
 In 2018 the city became the second city in the United States (after Palm Springs, California) to have a gay mayor and all-LGBT city commission.

-Wilton Manors is located in Florida's 22nd U.S. congressional district.
-Wilton Manors citizens are represented in Congress by Ted Deutch.

 The city holds nonpartisan elections to elect city officials.

 Media

 Wilton Manors is part of the Miami-Fort Lauderdale-Hollywood media market, which is the twelfth largest radio market and the seventeenth largest television market in the United States.
 Its primary daily newspapers are the South Florida Sun-Sentinel and The Miami Herald, and their Spanish-language counterparts El Sentinel and El Nuevo Herald.
-A number of LGBT+ publications also serve the community; including South Florida Gay News, The Mirror, OutClique, and Hot Spots.
+A number of LGBT+ publications also serve the community; including OutSFL, The Mirror, OutClique, and Hot Spots.

 In 2010 Wilton Manors Main Street (now Wilton Manors Development alliance) aided Brazos Films in the production of episode seven of their award-winning series One Square Mile.